DanHodges/TheologicalDictionary/Shema.md

 # Shema
-Definition of Shema coming soon.
+The definition of Shema is coming soon!